Huang-Yongzhi/UFUG/README.md

-# UFUG
+# UFUG Leture

-Some codes for the references in the class UFUG.
+In the Lab class, you may still find it hard to finish the code, so I am giving you some codes only for reference, but it may not be the only answer.

+Best,
+Yongzhi